 New Laws

-Apr 2: New red-tape reduction legislation that abolishes the annual royalty that sawmills in Québec must pay on timber from public forests is now in Committee.
+May 7: New red-tape reduction legislation that abolishes the annual royalty that sawmills in Québec must pay on timber from public forests has been reported out of Committee.
 Bill 11 also revises the pricing of such timber, which will now be based on a minimum rate that’s adjusted monthly according to the average profitability of companies and market conditions.
 The government plans to phase in the new wood pricing system over a two-year transition period.

 Health & Safety

-Mar 11: Newly published draft OHS regulations would require employers to report health and safety information about specific contaminants and hazardous materials in their workplace to the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) every three years.
-The agency would then share that data with other government agencies in the interest of advancing public safety.
+Apr 22: Newly effective OHS regulations require employers to report health and safety information about specific contaminants and hazardous materials in their workplace to CNESST every three years.
+The agency would then share that data with other government agencies to advance public safety.

 CASES